 Are you working on setting new goals?
 Perhaps you want to get your creative momentum to get started on a new project.
 Or, you may need to create a plan of action for an upcoming event.
 You may even just want to chronicle the things happening around you.

-Whatever project you are working on, journaling is a productive way to get you started.
+Whatever project you are working on, Journaling for Entrepreneurs is a productive way to get you started.
 In a previous post, I discussed the usefulness of creating a writing schedule.

 I would like to take you one step further, going from scheduling that writing time, to the process of writing.

 Online you can find many free and for-purchase journals for goal-setting, for creative writing prompts, for list-making, etc. While these are all useful tools, in my opinion, there is nothing like creating your own, pen-to-paper, journal (or journals) to keep up with your thoughts.